MutationDigitale/craft3-translate/README.md

 - When a page is visited on the site, missing translations will automatically be added.

-- Migrate your existing PHP site translations to your database.

 - Export your translations to a CSV file and import it back after handing it to your translation team.

 - GraphQL support to query static messages